'I don't look like a leader': The gutsy vegan woman Troy Coyle slogging it out in the steel industry

 It isn't in Coyle's nature to shy away from uncomfortable circumstances.

-A good case in point would be her trip to Japan several years back to protest the annual Taiki dolphin hunt made infamous in the 2009 film The Cove .
+A good case in point would be her trip to Japan several years back to protest the annual Taiji dolphin hunt made infamous in the 2009 film The Cove .

 "It was pretty full-on," she recalls, explaining that there wasn't much separating the protesters from what was happening in the water.
 Added to this were the watchful eyes of the Japanese police, who had established an onsite station dedicated to monitoring protesters in the area.
 And despite being kept under a close eye all the way to the airport and facing a fair share of antagonism, she insists she has "no regrets" about getting involved in the cause.
 To her, it mattered enough to get stuck in.